Joseph Tommasi: National Socialist Liberation Front

 Tommasi and the NSLF distributed propaganda, utilizing pictures showing destroyed buildings and images of the aftermath of terrorist targets.
 The NSLF at this time had two periodicals: the more well-known Siege, and the National Socialist Review.
-The origin of the name of the Siege periodical is disputed; James Mason claimed Tommasi took the name from a book about the Weather Underground, but there is no book by this name about the Weather Underground.
+James Mason claimed Tommasi took the name of Siege from a book about the Weather Underground, but there is no book by this name about the Weather Underground.
 Spencer Sunshine proposed that Tommasi had actually taken the title from the book Miami and the Siege of Chicago by Norman Mailer, which discussed a conflict between the Weather Underground's predecessor group and the police.
+In 2026, Sunshine said that Martin Kerr, who knew Tommasi, clarified that the title had actually come from the 1969 Edwin Corley novel Siege.
+The plot of the book focuses around a group of radical black nationalists who plot the establishment of a black ethnostate; according to Kerr, Tommasi read the book and was inspired by it, selling copies of the book.

 The NSLF took credit for several bombings, arsons, and shootings.
 There was a surface NSLF which numbered about forty, and a core group of members committed to lone wolf violence (about four people), who committed illegal acts.
 In February 1975, they teargassed a rally to re-open the Rosenberg case and bombed the Socialist Workers Party (SWP) headquarters two days later.
 The NSLF targeted the SWP on several times.
 Interviewed about the bombing of the SWP, Tommasi said that he could not deny involvement, though he also refused to say they were certainly involved.
 He admitted to the teargassing, which he called a success.
 In addition to targeting left-wingers, the NSLF also targeted the NSWPP unit that Tommasi had formerly led.
 Despite attacking several of their members and claiming to have firebombed their headquarters, Tommasi contacted Koehl, tried to work with him, and described the relationship between the two parties as "very good".
 The NSLF also bombed a left-wing bookstore.
 They continued to target the SWP, and in response, the SWP criticized the police for failing to take action against the NSLF.
 As a result of the bombings, Tommasi came under heavy police surveillance.